squid-cache/squid-cache.github.io/WishList.rst

 #format wiki
 #language en

+/!\ Please consider adding new wishes as ["Features"] pages rather than dumping them here.
+Wishes as Feature pages are more visible, easier to update, easier to keep track of, and easier to add to Squid3 roadmap.
+Thank you.

 ## add some descriptive text.
 A title is not necessary as the WikiPageName is already added here.

 ## if you want to have a table of comments remove the heading hashes from the next line